• Skip to primary navigation

 one smore on a table with ingredients around it

-• Graham Crackers: Use as a pie crust or snack (they're great dipped in this Peanut Butter Yogurt Dip)
+• Graham Crackers: No Bake Pumpkin Cheesecake Bars, or use as a pie crust or snack (they're great dipped in this Peanut Butter Yogurt Dip).

-• Marshmallows: Check out these marshmallow recipes from Taste of Home.
+• Marshmallows: Add to Hot Chocolate, or check out these marshmallow recipes from Taste of Home.

-• Chocolate bar: Melt it for Chocolate Dipped Oreos or Strawberries.
+• Chocolate bar: Melt it for Chocolate Dipped Oreos or Strawberries, chop it up for a Single Serving Brownie, Single Serving Cookie Dough, or Small Batch Double Chocolate Cookies.

-Did you make these s mores in the oven?
+Did you learn how to make s'mores in the oven?
 Leave me a comment & rating to share how they turned out!

 5 from 1 vote